donishadsmith/neurocaps/README.md

 parcel_approach = {"AAL": {"version": "SPM12"}}
 ```

-If using a "Custom" parcellation approach, ensure each node in your dataset includes both left (lh) and right (rh) hemisphere versions (bilateral nodes).
+If using a "Custom" parcellation approach, ensure each region in your dataset includes both left (lh) and right (rh) hemisphere versions of nodes (bilateral nodes).

 Custom Key Structure:
 - `"maps'`: Directory path containing necessary parcellation files.
 Ensure files are in a supported format (e.g., .nii for NifTI files).
 For plotting purposes, this key is not required.